 - OUD is a chronic, treatable disease. - Because of neurochemical changes in the brain caused by exposure to opioids, medication treatment is key to addressing OUD for many patients-counseling or behavioral therapies may not necessarily be required but are helpful adjuncts. - Screen and manage all patients for opioid misuse using SBIRT (Screening, Brief Intervention, and Referral to Treatment). - Initiate treatment for patients diagnosed with OUD with buprenorphine or connect patients to Outpatient Treatment Programs (OTPs) for methadone.
-If this is not possible due to patient preference or access barriers, initiate extended-release naltrexone therapy, except in the case of a planned or current pregnancy. - Prescribe naloxone, and ensure it is available to all patients with OUD and those who are at risk for experiencing or responding to an opioid overdose-it can be lifesaving. - All licensed physicians, NPs, and PAs can now obtain an X-waiver by submitting a "Notice of Intent" (only a 5-minute process) without undergoing a training to prescribe buprenorphine to less than 30 patients concurrently for OUD. - Using buprenorphine to treat people with OUD can be highly effective for the patients, and very satisfying for the treating clinician.
+If this is not possible due to patient preference or access barriers, initiate extended-release naltrexone therapy, except in the case of a planned or current pregnancy. - Prescribe naloxone, and ensure it is available to all patients with OUD and those who are at risk for experiencing or responding to an opioid overdose-it can be lifesaving. - Using buprenorphine to treat people with OUD can be highly effective for the patients, and very satisfying for the treating clinician.